JoseAvalos/baxter_Object-Clasification/README.md

 The steps to reproduce this project will be explain.
-The project is develop for Ubuntu 14.04 using ROS.
-The workspace is explain in previous git.
+The Baxter robot have 2 gripper to move object, also, one camera in each arm thay let us  The project is develop for Ubuntu 14.04 using ROS.
 ##0-Dependence
+It necessary to get the workspace.
+In http://sdk.rethinkrobotics.com/wiki/Workstation_Setup are the step to get it.

+##
-##1-Robot Conection
+##2-Robot Conection

 Before to execute avahi is recommedable eneable networking in the computer.